ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Public key for the finder - Can be either the full X.509 certificate or a key name lookup for certificates returned from the certificate server
   * Weight / priority - default values for SRV like weight / priority when SRV entry is pre-resolved IP:port pairs
   * Geographic region ID - (optional) each server belongs to a logical geographic region (clients can organize servers into geographic regions for fail over reasons)
-  * Created - the epoch when the finder registered itself to the Bootstrapped Finder service.
+  * Created - the seconds since epoch when the finder registered itself to the Bootstrapped Finder service.
 A finder with the same ID but a newer created date should replace an existing finder with the same ID.
-  * Expires - the epoch when this finder information should be discarded and a new finder fetched to replace the existing one.
+  * Expires - the seconds since epoch when this finder information should be discarded and a new finder fetched to replace the existing one.
 There is no guarantee the finder will remain online for this period of time as this is a recommendation only.
 Should initiated communication to a finder server fail, the finder information might be considered no longer valid as the finder server might be gone.
   * Signed by the finder service

 ### Security Considerations